Build a Static Website with HTML, CSS, and JS: Step-by-Step

 Overview

-This guide shows how to build a website reddit from planning to deployment.
+This guide shows how to build a website from planning to deployment.
 You will learn the core workflow for creating a simple, maintainable website using HTML, CSS, and JavaScript, plus development tools and deployment options.
 The focus is practical steps you can follow today, with concrete code snippets, commands, checklists, and time estimates.

-What you’ll learn and
+What you’ll learn and why it matters:

-a clear project plan, a basic HTML structure, CSS styling, JavaScript interactivity, responsive design, accessibility basics, version control with Git, and a simple deployment path.
+A clear project plan, a basic HTML structure, CSS styling, JavaScript interactivity, responsive design, accessibility basics, version control with Git, and a simple deployment path.
 These skills let you launch a marketing site, MVP, portfolio, or prototype quickly and iterate based on feedback.

 Prerequisites: basic computer skills, a modern browser, and willingness to install a code editor (Visual Studio Code recommended) and Git.
 Time estimate for the complete guide: ~6-10 hours for a functional site, achievable across multiple sessions.